spinnaker/orca/orca-peering/README.md

 # Orca Peering

 This is an semi-experimental approach to solve the problem of having multiple `orca` installations (each with its own database) communicate changes with each other, for instance in a multi-region Spinnaker installation or during a database migration.

-Note: the word *instance* is used to refer to `orca` below but most likely this is actually a cluster/installation of `orca` instances that all talk to the same database

 **Definitions:**
 * `peer`
-    An `orca` instance whose database (can be a read replica) we copy data from.
-Each `orca` instance has an ID, for example `us-east-1` or `us-west-2`.
+    An `orca` cluster whose database (can be a read replica) we copy data from.
+Each `orca` cluster has an ID, for example `us-east-1` or `us-west-2`.
     A peer is defined by specifying its database connection AND its ID (in the yaml config).
-    For example, `orca` instance with ID `us-west-2` could peer `orca` instance with ID `us-east-1`, and vice-versa
+    For example, `orca` cluster with ID `us-west-2` could peer `orca` cluster with ID `us-east-1`, and vice-versa

 * `partition`
     The executions stored in a DB are tagged with a partition, this is synonymous with peer ID described above.
     When an execution is "peered" (copied) from a peer with ID `us-east-1` that execution will be persisted in our local database with the `partition` set to `us-east-1`.
     *Note:* for historical reasons, the partition has been omitted in the executions.
-    Therefore, an `orca` instance will consider executions with `partition = NULL` OR `partition = MY_PARTITION_ID` to be owned by this instance.
+    Therefore, an `orca` cluster will consider executions with `partition = NULL` OR `partition = MY_PARTITION_ID` to be owned by this cluster.

 * `foreign executions`
     Foreign executions are executions that show up in the local database but are marked with `partition` of our peer.
-    These executions are essentially read-only and the current `orca` instance can't perform any actions on these executions.
+    These executions are essentially read-only and the current `orca` cluster can't perform any actions on these executions.

 The peering mechanism accomplishes a few things:
-1. (complete) Peer (copy) executions (both pipelines and orchestrations) from a database of a peer to the local instance database
+1. (complete) Peer (copy) executions (both pipelines and orchestrations) from a database of a peer to the local cluster database
-2. (in-progress) Allow for an `orca` instance to perform actions on a foreign execution (e.g. executions running on a peer)
+2. (in-progress) Allow for an `orca` cluster to perform actions on a foreign execution (e.g. executions running on a peer)
 3. (still to come) Take ownership and resume an execution previously operated on by a peer